warclab/edalize/doc/edam/api.rst

 ================ ===================== ===========
 part             String                Device identifier. e.g. *xc7a35tcsg324-1*
 jobs             Integer               Number of jobs.
-Useful for parallelizing OOC (Out Of Context) syntheses.
+Useful for parallelizing OOC (Out Of Context) syntheses. synth            String                Synthesis tool.
+Allowed values are vivado (default) and yosys. ooc              Bool               Out of Context Synthesis.
+Allowed values are default (False) and out_of_context (True).
 ================ ===================== ===========

 vunit